Sample Use Case

 Next, we click on the "+" next to 'Group Bys' and select the column we want to sort after.
 In our example, we mark the 'N_NAME' entry and confirm with "Apply".

 Then we click on "+" next to 'Measures', mark the 'S_ACCTBAL' and confirm with "Apply".

-We can now finish the aggregate operation and confirm with "Create".
+We can now finish the aggregate operation and confirm with "Apply".

-What we see as our aggregate result is the following: In our flow area we have the two original Snowflake sources and the joined Datameer view we performed first.
-The new highlighted square that is named 'NATION 2 2' is the new aggregate Datameer view.
+What we see as our Aggregate result is the following: In our Flow Area we have the two original Snowflake sources and the joined Datameer view we performed first.
+The new highlighted square that is named 'NATION 2 2' is the new aggregated Datameer view.
 We can later on rename the new view in the view's details, but for now we leave it as it is.
 The counter in the 'NATION 2 2' node indicates, that only one operation has been applied to the view.
 The connected arrow line illustrates that this new Datameer view is based on the former Datameer view.